Whyzanet/WhyzaGC/README.md

 ## ESP8266/ESP32/OLED specific settings

-As noted above, the Feather Huzzah ESP8266 will require the CPU Frequency set to 160MHz to accomodate high values of CPS/CPM.
+As noted above, the Feather Huzzah ESP8266 will require the CPU Frequency set to 160MHz to accommodate high values of CPS/CPM.

 Other than the expected differences in libraries for the ESP8266 & ESP32 retrospectively ( ESP8266WiFi.h/WiFi.h, ESP8266WebServer.h/WebServer.h and ESP8266mDNS/ESPmDNS ), the 2nd LED differences ( Blue LED vs Neopixel RGB LED ) and pinout changes, the Feather Huzzah ESP32 CPU is also dual core.

 As such in the ESP32 code I have set both the radmon.org update and randomise functions to utilse CPU0 rather than CPU1, which all other code runs on by default.

 This solves 2 issue's on the ESP8266 platform due to it's single CPU.
 Firstly, while performing the TCP connection setup and get request for the radmon.org update, the (single) CPU is unavailable for other tasks.
-Since the typical TCP setup, data exchange and teardown takes at least 1.5+ seconds in my environment ( and up to N  secs ! ), reulting in the ESP8266 missing N lines of serial data from the MightyOhm, one per second.
+Since the typical TCP setup, data exchange and teardown takes at least 1.5+ seconds in my environment ( and up to N  secs ! ), resulting in the ESP8266 missing N lines of serial data from the MightyOhm, one per second.
 This is not really a big issue as the code is reading the MightyOhm CPM ( Counts per Minute ) value which is itself averaged and uploading the resulting arduino calculated 1 minute rolling average.
 So the impact of missing a couple of average values is negligible overall.
 It explains why the code is measuring the upload time and showing it in the web diagnostics.
 I did try schedulers and yield() without success on the ESP8266....

 Secondly, because the roulette wheel function generating the random data is time critical, any sharing of CPU will corrupt the random data.
-My inital tests confirm this.
+My initial tests confirm this.

-This is not a problem on the ESP32 where the radmon.org function ( and the functions it calls ) and the radomise function are both pinned to CPU0 while the default CPU1 is free to carry out other tasks.
+This is not a problem on the ESP32 where the radmon.org function ( and the functions it calls ) and the randomise function are both pinned to CPU0 while the default CPU1 is free to carry out other tasks.
 When not uploading to radmon, CPU0 is available to the randomise function

-The other hardware consideration is that I can confirm that OLED screen burn in does occur with the default contrast and use over 1000 hours as noted on the Adafruit site, resulting in a contrast deviation as the datasheet explains it.
+The other hardware consideration is that I can confirm that OLED screen burn-in does occur with the default contrast and use over 1000 hours as noted on the Adafruit site, resulting in a contrast deviation as the datasheet explains it.
 As such I have now set the contrast to a minimum to preserve the screen.
 This setting is near the top of the ino file if you desire to change it.

 ## Random number generator.